Randy Kraft: Interrogation and release

 Long Beach police questioned Kraft about Crotwell's abduction and murder on May 19, 1975.
 Initially, he denied having ever met either Crotwell or May, and the police, skeptical of Kraft's denial, summoned him to the police station for further questioning.
 Kraft admitted that on or about March 29, he had encountered two youths in the Long Beach parking lot in question and persuaded them to drink alcohol and consume Valium with him as he drove.
-He claimed to have returned May to the parking lot and then to have driven with Crotwell to a side road close to the El Toro offramp, where his car subsequently became embedded upon an embankment.
+He claimed to have returned May to the parking lot and then to have driven with Crotwell to a side road close to the El Toro offramp, where his car became embedded upon an embankment.
 He claimed to have walked alone to a gas station to call a tow truck while Crotwell remained with the car.
 Upon returning to his vehicle, Kraft claimed, Crotwell had disappeared.

 Although Kraft's roommate confirmed that Kraft had phoned him on the date of Crotwell's disappearance, claiming that his vehicle was stuck on an embankment, detectives remained unconvinced by Kraft's version of events.
 The following week, two detectives attempted to file homicide charges against Kraft.
-However, the Los Angeles District Attorney's Office declined, citing the coroner's conclusion from his autopsy of the remains thus far found (consisting only of Crotwell's skull) that the youth had died of accidental drowning.
+However, the Los Angeles District Attorney's Office declined, citing the coroner's conclusion from his autopsy of the remains, which at that point consisted only of Crotwell's skull, that the youth had died of accidental drowning.

-Perhaps because he had been questioned as a suspect in Crotwell's murder and because of additional turmoil in his personal life in the summer of 1975, Kraft is not known to have killed again until December 31, when he abducted 22-year-old Mark Hall in San Juan Capistrano.
+Whether because of the police attention or turmoil in his personal life in the summer of 1975, Kraft is not known to have killed again until December 31, when he abducted 22-year-old Mark Hall in San Juan Capistrano.
 In this instance, later described by prosecutors as "the worst" of all of Kraft's known murders, Hall was driven to a remote canyon, where he was bound to a tree.
 The autopsy report listed the cause of death as asphyxiation caused by leaves and earth found lodged deep in Hall's trachea.
 The autopsy also revealed that Hall had been sodomized and emasculated, with his severed genitals inserted into his rectum.
-Additionally, his chest, scrotum, nose, and cheeks had been burned with an automobile cigarette lighter, which was also used to destroy his eyes.
+His chest, scrotum, nose, and cheeks had been burned with an automobile cigarette lighter, which was also used to destroy his eyes.
 The autopsy report also listed numerous incisions on Hall's legs which had been inflicted with a broken bottle.
-Forensic experts were able to determine that Hall had been alive throughout much of the ordeal.
+Forensic experts determined that Hall had been alive throughout much of the ordeal.